henriquecustodia/henriquecustodia/README.md

   - 🤓 I like to use Angular for big projects and Vue for crafting ideas.

   - ❤️ Oh, I love TypeScript!
 I use it in everything.

-  - 🤔  I believe that, some day, the world will speak Typescript rather than English.

   - 📖  I write posts about what I'm studing lately and tips related to home office.
 [Check it out](https://codedimension.com.br/) 🔗